Code-Ninjas-Home-Office/game-building-session-tutorials-2024/ninja-invaders.md

 The tutorial is finished, but now it's time to customize your game!

-Otherwise, click **Done** to open your game in MakeCode Arcade then follow your Code Sensei's guidance to create a shareable link that will let you play your game at home!

 ---

 Here are a few things to try: